Our Claims organization piloted a new sustainable coffee program being introduced in our Claims locations nationwide in 2017.

-For America Recycles Day, our Real Estate and Facility Services organizations held events throughout the week of November 15th at large Progressive locations to recycle new and gently worn shoes, cold-weather gear, crayons, household batteries, CDs/DVDs, cell phones and animal bedding.
-Items collected were donated to local organizations like Battery Solutions, Soles4Souls, Sub Zero Mission and PAWS for recycling or charitable purposes.
+For America Recycles Day, the Real Estate and Facility Services organizations held events throughout the week of November 14th at large Progressive locations to recycle new and gently worn shoes, cold-weather gear, crayons, household batteries, CDs/DVDs, cell phones, and animal bedding.
+Items collected were donated to local organizations like Battery Solutions, Sub Zero Mission and PAWS for recycling or charitable purposes.

 Progressive’s Real Estate group donated office supplies and furniture to organizations suggested by employees through the Donation Station.
-In 2015, we gave away over $5,100 worth of items to six charitable organizations and schools in northeast Ohio.
-Since inception, we’ve given away more than $25,500 worth of items to 15 charitable organizations and schools in northeast Ohio.more
+In 2016, we gave away over $3,400 worth of items to three charitable organizations and schools in northeast Ohio.
+Since inception, we’ve given away over $26,200 worth of items to 19 charitable organizations and schools in northeast Ohio.more

 For Environmental Awareness Week in April, employees participated in educational activities around the company to learn ways to reduce, reuse, and recycle and help make a difference in the environment and our communities.